llooker/advanced_analytics_accelerator/lookr/README.md

 To-do:

-Add wrapper for function to append rows to existing BQ table a la:
+Add another function to allow for appending new rows to an existing table, leveraging the table_upload api function a la
 ```
 bq_table_upload(x=players_table, values= players_df_2, create_disposition='CREATE_IF_NEEDED', write_disposition='WRITE_APPEND')
 ```